 - Which means that if it’s an activity scheduled immediately after lunch, there will be no temptation to doze off!

 - For presenters who don’t like to be the center of attention, role play takes the attention completely off you… for a little while, anyway.

 - Role play allows designers to unleash their creativity in the scenarios they outline for their learners to navigate.

 - By adding their own spin, learners may take your content and concepts to a level you didn’t even know existed, which makes role play a learning opportunity for presenters as well.

-- If your learners didn’t know each other before a role playing activity, they sure will know each other afterwards!
+- If your learners didn’t know each other before a role-playing activity, they sure will know each other afterward!